Remove What Dulls Your Light: A Detox of Toxins, Alcohol, and Plastics

 Histamine overload: It blocks the enzyme diamine oxidase (DAO), impairing your ability to break down histamine and worsening symptoms like headaches, rashes, anxiety, and bloating.

 Neurotransmitter disruption: Alcohol initially increases GABA activity—the brain’s primary calming neurotransmitter—creating a temporary sense of relaxation and reduced anxiety.
 But with repeated use, this overstimulation leads to a downregulation of GABA receptors, making them less responsive over time.
 The result?
 Chronic alcohol use dysregulates the GABA system, which can lead to heightened anxiety, poor sleep, and increased stress—especially when alcohol is withdrawn.
-It also depletes the very nutrients needed to produce GABA in the body.
+It also depletes key nutrients—such as B vitamins, magnesium, and zinc—that are required for the synthesis and regulation of GABA.

 • Magnesium